Moncho Monsalve

-José Manuel Monsalve, commonly known as Moncho Monsalve (born in Medina del Campo, Castile and León, Spain; 1 January 1945), is a Spanish former professional basketball player and coach.
+José Manuel Monsalve (1 January 1945 – 28 April 2026), commonly known as Moncho Monsalve, was a Spanish professional basketball player and coach.

 Biography

+José Manuel Monsalve was born in Medina del Campo, Castile and León, Spain on 1 January 1945.
 As a player, he played at Atlético San Sebastián, Real Madrid (1963–1967), SD Kas and CB Girona.
 He retired in 1971 due to several injuries.

-He succeeded Lula Ferreira in 2008, and coached Brazil at the FIBA Americas Championship 2009, where the team won a gold medal.
-Prior to this, he served stints with several teams of the Spanish Liga ACB and French Ligue Nationale de Basketball., and also the Castile and León autonomous basketball team.
+Monsalve succeeded Lula Ferreira in 2008, and coached Brazil at the FIBA Americas Championship 2009, where the team won a gold medal.
+Prior to this, he served stints with several teams of the Spanish Liga ACB and French Ligue Nationale de Basketball, and also the Castile and León autonomous basketball team.

-Monsalve coaches the junior squad of CB Murcia.
+He coached the junior squad of CB Murcia.

+Monsalve died on 28 April 2026, at the age of 81.